AidLite Python API Documentation

 Interpreter Builder Class class InterpreterBuilder

-objects, used to create the required interpreter objects through this class.
+Unified creation function for Interpreter objects, create required interpreter objects through this class.

-Build Interpreter build_interpreter_from_path()
+Build Interpreter build_interpretper_from_path()

-Builds an inference interpreter object, allowing different parameters to be provided.
-The simplest approach is to provide only the model file’s path and name.
+Build inference interpreter object, can provide different parameters, the simplest is to provide only the path and name of the model file.

-API | build_interpreter_from_path |
+API | build_interpretper_from_path |

-Description | Directly creates the corresponding interpreter object using the model file’s path and name.
-All related parameters use default values. |
+Description | Directly create corresponding interpreter object through the path name of the model file.
+All related parameters use default values |

-Parameters | path : Path and name of the model file. |
+Parameters | path: Path name of the model file |

-Return Value | Normal: Interpreter object instance. |
+Return Value | Normal: Interpreter object instance |

-Exception: None . |
+Exception: None |

-interpreter = aidlite.InterpreterBuilder.build_interpreter_from_path(path=r"./640.dlc")
+interpreter = aidlite.InterpreterBuilder.build_interpretper_from_path(path=r"./640.dlc")

 if interpreter is None: